eschulte/goa/README.md

         ./bin/goa -h

-2. Compile `nbody` to assembly and generate the test input and oracle output files.
+2. Compile `swaptions` to assembly and generate the test input and oracle output files.
+Note, the first time this is run it will download and unpack the PARSEC benchmarks which may take some time.

-        ./bin/mgmt output nbody
+        ./bin/mgmt output swaptions

-3. Run a test of the `nbody` executable to ensure everything is working and to see the output available to our fitness function.
+3. Run a test of the `swaptions` executable to ensure everything is working and to see the output available to our fitness function.
+   If using `time` run the following,

-        ./bin/run nbody ./benchmarks/nbody/nbody -t
+        ./bin/run swaptions ./benchmarks/swaptions/swaptions -t

-   The result should look like the following.
+   If using `perf` run the following.

-        0,exit
-        0,error
-        1.73,real
-        1.73,user
-        0.00,sys

-   If not it may be necessary to install a `time` executable which supports the `-p` and `-o` options.
+        ./bin/run swaptions ./benchmarks/swaptions/swaptions -p

-4. Optimize `nbody` to reduce runtime.
+4. Optimize `swaptions` to reduce runtime.
+If using `time` run the following.

-        ./bin/goa "./bin/run nbody ~a -t" benchmarks/nbody/nbody.s \
+        ./bin/goa "./bin/run swaptions ~a -t" \
+          benchmarks/swaptions/swaptions.s \
+          -l g++ -L "-lm -pthread -DENABLE_THREADS" \
-          -l gcc -L -lm -F real -f 256 -p 128 -P 64 -t 2
+          -F real -f 256 -p 128 -P 64 -t 2 -r swap

+    If using `perf` run the following.

+        ./bin/goa "./bin/run swaptions ~a -p" \
+          benchmarks/swaptions/swaptions.s \
+          -l g++ -L "-lm -pthread -DENABLE_THREADS" \
+          -F seconds -f 256 -p 128 -P 64 -t 2 -r swap

-   The options specify that `gcc` should be used as the linker (this option could be omitted as `gcc` is the default linker), that the `-lm` flag should be passed to `gcc` during linking.
-By passing `real` to `-F` we specify that we want to our fitness function to minimize the real time taken to run this program.
-The remaining flags specify 256 total fitness evaluations should be run, a population of size 128 should be used, periodic checkpoints should be written every 64 fitness evaluations, and optimization should be distributed across 2 threads.
+   The `-l` option specifies that `g++` should be used as the linker (`gcc` is the default linker), and that the flags `"-lm -pthread -DENABLE_THREADS"` should be passed to `g++` during linking.
+By passing `real` (or `seconds`) to `-F` we specify that we want our fitness function to minimize the time taken to run this program.
+   The remaining flags specify 256 total fitness evaluations should be run (`-f`), a population of size 128 should be used (`-p`), periodic checkpoints should be written every 64 fitness evaluations (`-P`), optimization should be distributed across 2 threads (`-t`), and results should be saved in a directory named `swap` (`-r`).

+5. When repair complete the name of the results directory will be printed.
+In this directory the `final-best.store` file holds the optimized program.
+This may be compiled to an optimized executable with the following (see the `-h` output of `objread` for more ways to use `.store` files).

+        ./bin/objread swap/final-best.store

 Interactive Optimization at the REPL
 ------------------------------------